phainlen/MySportsFeeds/README.md

 # MySportsFeeds
-PowerShell Scripts to interface with the MySportsFeeds API
+PowerShell Script to interface with the MySportsFeeds API